Best Cameras Under $500 in 2019

 Nikon wanted you to be able to use the D3400 ASAP.
 To achieve that, they’ve programmed a handy guide feature into the camera’s menu system that tells you about its various features, how to take shots more effectively etc. Its 11-point viewfinder and upgraded auto-focus present in the starter lens zero in on your subjects quickly.
-There aren’t that many advanced options to engage with, but at a learning stage these would mostly be distracting anyway.
+There aren’t that many advanced options to engage with, but at a learning stage, these would mostly be distracting anyway.

-We were impressed both with the camera’s light weight and pleasingly long battery life.
+We were impressed both with the camera’s lightweight and pleasingly long battery life.
 It’s the kind of device you’ll want to take on a weekend-long festival, make hundreds of snaps and not worry about battery charging.
 Its flash is a bit weaker than its predecessor’s though, so expect performance in very low light to suffer a little bit.

 What You May Not Like

 While the Nikon D3400 will do a more than adequate job in the photography department, shooting video is a somewhat lackluster experience in comparison.
-Oh, you get the standard 1080p at 60FPS, but Nikon have gotten rid of the D3300’s mic port, leaving you at the mercy of its internal mic.
+Oh, you get the standard 1080p at 60FPS, but Nikon has gotten rid of the D3300’s mic port, leaving you at the mercy of its internal mic.
 Connectivity is a bit of an issue too – you can upload pics directly to your phone via SnapBridge.
 This uses Bluetooth however, which has become somewhat redundant ever since Wi-Fi has become ubiquitous.

 |Dimensions: 4.9 x 3.9 x 3 in.|